flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch06-cmmn.md

 -   **Timer expression**: an expression that defines when the timer should occur.
 The following options are possible:

-    -   An expression resolving to a java.util.Date or org.joda.time.DateTime instance (for example, \_${someBean.calculateNextDate(someCaseInstanceVariable)})
+    -   An expression resolving to a java.util.Date, java.time.Instant, java.time.LocalDate or java.time.LocalDateTime instance (for example, \_${someBean.calculateNextDate(someCaseInstanceVariable)})

     -   An ISO8601 date